foopis23/CS-321-Final-Project/README.md

 # A Non-Euclidean Game Demo
 A small 3D puzzle game demo inspired by games such as Manifold Garden and Antichamber.
 This game was made for my final project in my CS-321 Computer Grahpics Course.
+Also, I know this isn't true Non-Euclidean Geomtry.
+That was not my goal, I just want to provide an experience using smoke and mirros to emulate that kind of environment.

 ## Controls
 | Description            | Control        |